 Zuluk (Dzaluk), Sikkim, India

-Recorded faunal species from the region include the Red Panda (Ailurus fulgens), Red Fox (Vulpes vulpes), Golden Jackal (Canis aureus), Common Leopard (Panthera pardus), Asiatic Black Bear (Ursus thibetanus), Himalayan Palm Civet (Paguma iarvata), Wild Boar (Sus scrofa) and Barking Deer (Muntiacus muntjac).
+Recorded faunal species from the area include the Red Panda (Ailurus fulgens), Red Fox (Vulpes vulpes), Golden Jackal (Canis aureus), Common Leopard (Panthera pardus), Asiatic Black Bear (Selenarctos himalayanus), Himalayan Palm Civet (Paguma larvata), Wild Boar (Sus scrofa) and Barking Deer (Muntiacus muntjac).

 This project will facilitate the conversion of degraded land into primary forests with indigenous tree plantations.
 It will help in the replacement of undesirable weeds and invasive species with valuable local trees that would improve the overall ecosystem of the selected region while also improving wildlife habitat by providing more trees, fruits, fodder, and shelter.
 The trees will also operate as a bio-fence, limiting animal movement outside of the forest, preventing crop destruction in farmlands and protecting the local economy.